-The most important decision that you will make when deciding to launch a blog, contentwebsite or membership website is what subject it will cover.
+The most important decision that you will make when deciding to launch a membership website is what subject it will cover.

 This will determine both the pleasure that you get from running its and the money that you’ll make.
 After reading this article, spend some time thinking about what really interests you and what will keep your passion bubbling for years to come.

-There are twelve guidelines I use to help people select an ideal topic:
+There are twelve membership website ideas I use as guidelines to help people select a topic:

 1 – Be passionate about the subject